ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED.
-It MUST be the value urn:ietf:satp:msgtype:commit-final-msg.
+- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:commit-final-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- hashPrevMessage REQUIRED.
-The hash of the previous message.
+- hashPrevMessage REQUIRED: The hash of the previous message.

-- burnAssertionClaimFormat REQUIRED.
-The format of the claim.
+- burnAssertionClaimFormat REQUIRED: The format of the claim.

-- burnAssertionClaim REQUIRED.
-The burn assertion signed claim or statement by the client.
+- burnAssertionClaim REQUIRED: The burn assertion signed claim or statement by the client.

 Example: